Breeding Location:

 Range and Habitat

 Ring-necked Duck: Breeds from Alaska, Manitoba, and Newfoundland south to California, Arizona, the Great Lakes, and Maine.
-Spends winters from Washington south along the Pacific coast, east through the southwest and the Gulf Coast states and north to New England.
+Spends winters from southeast Alaska south along the Pacific coast, east through the southwest and the Gulf Coast states and north to New England.
 Found on wooded lakes, ponds, and rivers; seldom seen on saltwater except in the southern states.

 Breeding and Nesting